Shamir-Lab/DOMINO/README.md

 The common command line options are:

-`-a/--active_genes_files`: list of files of active genes. gene ids are Enseble id, separated by new line.
+`-a/--active_genes_files`: Comma delimited list of absolute paths to files, each containing a list of active genes, separated by a new line char (\n). e.g. /path/to/active_genes_files_1,/path/to/active_genes_files_2.
+Examples @ https://github.com/Shamir-Lab/DOMINO/tree/master/examples.

-`-n/--network_file`: path to network file (sif format).
+`-n/--network_file`: A path to network file (sif format). e.g., /path/to/network_file.sif.

-`-s/--slices_file`: path to slices file (i.e. the output of "slicer" script).
+`-s/--slices_file`: A path to slices file (i.e. the output of "slicer" script). e.g., /path/to/slices_file.txt,

+## Advanced usage

+`-c/--use_cache`: Use auto-generated cache network files (*.pkl) if the same netwoerk supplied in previous executions.
+"NOTE: this option is set to "true" by default.
+However, if the content of the network file has changed between executions (i.e. w/o changing the name/directory), this option should be set to "false" for the first execution after the change.

+`-p/--parallelization`: The number of threads allocated to the run (usually single thread is enough)

+`-v/--visualization`: Indicates whether a visualization of the modules ought to be generated

+`-sth/--slices_threshold`: The threshold for considering a slice as relevant

+`-mth/--module_threshold`: The threshold for considering a putative module as final module.

 ## Main output files